metatensor/metatrain/docs/src/architectures/pet.rst

 neighbor is incorporated into the token.
 After each message-passing layer, all output messages are fed into a head (individual for each message-passing layer), implemented as a shallow MLP, to produce a contribution to the total prediction.
-The total prediction, in this case, the potential energy of the system, is computed as the sum of all head outputs over all message-passing layers and all messages.
+The total prediction is computed as the sum of all head outputs over all message-passing layers and all messages.

 This architecture is rigorously invariant with respect to translations because it